EPIC-Campus-LPS/red-light-green-light-laraleo/README.md

 	2. Why is it important to clean up GPIO pins with GPIO.cleanup() at the end of the program?
 	3. How did you calculate whether the object was moving ≥ 1 cm/second?
 	4. If your sensor gives you a series of distance readings over time, how can you calculate speed?
-	5. How did your data help you identify the shape in Part 3?

 ## Rubric

 - 6 points - All required items are present.